UVA Advance Course Catalog

 Undergraduate Success Workshops

 This 0-credit course is required of all UVA Advance participants.
 Workshops meet every Tuesday and Thursday from 4:30-5:30 pm and are designed to help students prepare for the challenges and opportunities facing undergraduates, at UVA and elsewhere.
+Even though this workshop series is not for credit, it will appear on student transcripts, demonstrating their additional preparation.

 Topics include: